How to Work Creatively with Women in the Criminal Justice System

 Working with women in the community: Clean Break and who we work with

-Led by Anna Herrmann and Jacqueline Stewart, this session will provide participants with an overview of Clean Break, and an introduction to the multiple needs and experiences of women affected by the criminal justice system.
-Jacqueline Stewart has led Clean Break's support services for over 15 years, and together Anna and Jacqueline will explore the benefits of a women-only space, building a non-judgemental approach, equity and fairness in practice and leading with kindness.
+Led by Kate McCoy and Head of Participation, Jacqueline Stewart, this session will provide participants with an overview of Clean Break, and an introduction to the multiple needs and experiences of women affected by the criminal justice system.
+Jacqueline Stewart has led Clean Break's support services for over 17 years, and together Kate and Jacqueline will explore the benefits of a women-only space, building a non-judgemental approach, equity and fairness in practice and leading with kindness.

 Working with women in the community: Our Members Programme

-Led by Anna Herrmann and Lorraine Maher, this session will focus on theatre as a tool to build confidence, creativity and amplify women’s voices, offering insights and practical strategies to build creative, safe spaces and exploring some of the challenges that might arise along the way.
+Participation Manager, Lorraine Maher will join Kate to focus on theatre as a tool to build confidence, creativity and amplify women’s voices, offering insights and practical strategies to build creative, safe spaces and exploring some of the challenges that might arise along the way.
 Lorraine has a wealth of experience working through theatre in youth and community settings and has been the Participation Manager at Clean Break for the past seven years.

 Working with women in prison: using theatre as a rehearsal for change

-Drawing on Anna's 20 years' experience of running theatre workshops in prisons, this session will offer a brief overview of what to consider when working as an artist in a prison setting whilst providing an insight into how Clean Break uses its play texts as a stepping-stone for change, engaging and enabling women to play, rehearse and think about their futures.
+Drawing on Kate and guest facilatator Laura Asare’s extensive experience of running theatre workshops in prisons, this session will offer a brief overview of what to consider when working as an artist in a prison setting whilst providing an insight into how Clean Break uses its play texts as a stepping-stone for change, engaging and enabling women to play, rehearse and think about their futures